Why low carb can help you lose weight

 Fewer “empty” calories

-Although they provide energy, the nutritional profiles of grains and many other foods that are high in carbs aren’t really that impressive.
-But when you don’t get enough essential nutrition, especially protein, your body may keep you reaching for more food in an attempt to satisfy those needs.
+Although they provide energy, the nutritional profiles of grains and many other foods that are high in carbs aren’t uniquely impressive.
+But when you don’t get enough essential nutrition, especially protein, your body may keep you reaching for more food in an attempt to satisfy those needs.9

-By contrast, when you eat mainly fish, eggs, cheese, and other high-quality foods, you can end up meeting those essential nutrient needs more easily.
-Your body might then feel satisfied with fewer calories, and be less likely to send you snooping around for snacks every 30 minutes.
+By contrast, when you eat mainly fish, eggs, cheese, and other high-quality foods, you are more likely to end up meeting those essential nutrient needs more easily and with fewer calories.

 Reduced food reward

 For many people, eating sweets and other refined carbs in processed foods can light up reward centers in the brain.
 This response can then lead to cravings, which can make it difficult to eat “just one” of anything sugary or starchy.10

 But just because a low-carb diet may reduce “food reward” cravings doesn’t mean you can’t eat food that rewards you in other ways!
 This way of eating includes many tasty, satisfying low-carb foods — while avoiding those that are known to overactivate this food reward system.